unipv-larl/GWC2025/cfp.md

 #### January 27-31, 2025

 The Global Wordnet Association is delighted to announce the 13th International Global Wordnet Conference (GWC2025), to be held in Pavia (Italy) from 27 to 31 January, 2025.
-The GWC2025 conference will be hosted by the Department of Humanities, at the University of Pavia, under the auspices of the Italian Association of Computational Linguistics (AILC), Almo Collegio Borromeo, Collegio Ghislieri, and NTT Data.
+The GWC2025 conference will be hosted by the Department of Humanities, at the University of Pavia.

 We invite submissions of original research contributions addressing, though not limited to, the topics listed below. **Presentations of new WordNets** will be assigned to a dedicated panel.
 Additionally, proposals for tutorials and demonstrations or panel discussions on **Wordnet for ancient languages** are encouraged.